calistasalsabila/Programming-Language/Dart/material/02_dart_oop/01_class.md

 | `this`   | Refers to current object instance |

 ---

-Using classes is the foundation of structured and scalable Dart programs, especially when building Flutter apps or APIs. 🧱
+> 📚 This is part of the Dart OOP chapter.